platformsh/platformsh-docs/sites/platform/src/define-routes/redirects.md

 You can use regular expressions to configure your redirects.

-In the following example, a request to `https://example.com/foo/a/b/c/bar` would redirect to `https://example.com/a/b/c`:
+In the following example, a request to `https://example.com/foo/a/b/c/bar` redirects to `https://example.com/a/b/c`:

 {{< version/specific >}}
 <!-- Platform.sh configuration-->